go101/go101-ebooks-builder/README.md

 For any format, an epub file will be produced firstly, then the epub version will be converted to the target format by using the calibre GUI or command line tools.
-So please install the calibre software before run this program.
+So please install the calibre software before running this program (except for producing epub books only).

 Some examples: